 If community building becomes a new competitive advantage, then declaring a perspective may become more valuable than seeking objectivity.
 Hirschorn wrote that if journalism was no longer weighed down by the need to create an omnibus news product, then “reportage could make the case for why it matters, and why it might even be worth paying for.”

 Jonathan Krim of the Washington Post called for “declarative journalism,” where reporters are able to be more honest about their own views.
 The Economist, a bright spot in the magazine business these days, could be growing thanks to its brazen style.
-“The aim is not just to tell readers what you think, but to persuade them,” .Mixing unabashed editorial stances with quality journalism has also been TMC members’ strength.
+“The aim is not just to tell readers what you think, but to persuade them,” an instruction from the magazine’s style guide reads.Mixing unabashed editorial stances with quality journalism has also been TMC members’ strength.

 With a declarative approach, journalists may increasingly become instigators who not only report the news, but also become subjects of it.
 For example, Jon Stewart’s very public hard-nosed debate about the financial industry on The Daily Show with CNBC’s Jim Cramer made news itself.
 Similarly, cable news hosts Chris Matthews of MSNBC and Larry Kudlow of CNBC made news when they seriously considered running for political office.
 Conversely, via outlets like the Huffington Post and Air America, celebrities are increasingly venturing into political commentary and even reporting.